0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ![Test LDAP profile functionality](/assets/img/posts/HTB/Authority/Test-LDAP-function.png)

-It's likely credentials are sent from the server when trying to establish the ldap connection to the target url.
-This means we could potentially intercept them if we set the url to our attacker machine. let's start by setting up our netcat listener
+If credentials are sent from the server when trying to establish the ldap connection to the target url, we could potentially intercept them if we change the target ldap url to our attacking machine.
+Let's start by setting up our netcat listener
 ```console
 0ph3@parrot~$ nc -nvlp 389
 Ncat: Version 7.92 ( https://nmap.org/ncat )